EESSI/docs/docs/site_specific_config/lmod_hooks.md

 end
 ```

-for the same reason that multiple hooks cannot be registered, we need to combine this function for our site-specific (architecture-independent) with the function that specifies the EESSI `load` hook
+for the same reason that multiple hooks cannot be registered, we need to combine this function for our site-specific (architecture-independent) with the function that specifies the EESSI `load` hook.
+Note that all EESSI hooks will be called `eessi_<hook_type>_hook` by convention.

 ```lua
 -- Registering multiple hook functions, e.g. multiple load hooks is only supported in Lmod 8.7.35+